TiagoFilipeSousaGoncalves/Deep-Image-Segmentation-for-Breast-Contour-Detection/README.md

 ### Hybrid Model
 #### Train & Predict
-We are then ready to move to Hybrid Model, which integrates train and prediction in the same script:
+We are then ready to move to the Hybrid Model, which integrates train and prediction in the same script:
 ```bash
 $ python hybrid_model_predict.py
 ```